Timeline of Black History and Excellence

 Photo by: Lauryn Green

-2025- Retired trial and appellate court Judge Melvia Bailey Green is celebrated with a street dedicated in her honor, Judge Melvia Bailey-Green Terrace.
-Family, friends, and community members gathered for the monumental ceremony and the unveiling of the street sign in the Miami community of Richmond Heights, where Judge Green grew up.
+2025- My mother, Judge Melvia Bailey Green, is celebrated with a street dedicated in her honor, Judge Melvia Bailey-Green Terrace.
+Family, friends, and community members gathered for the monumental ceremony and the unveiling of the street sign in the Miami community of Richmond Heights, where she grew up.
+At a time when African American History is being erased, I, along with several of my mother's legal colleagues and family friends, remarked on her genuine love and devotion to her community, passion for serving others, and how she has instilled in Black youth throughout Miami-Dade County and beyond the courage to follow their calling and know that they belong.

 Bibliography